-Let me help with your tile and stone cleaning, installations and restoring enquiry 'personally'
+Let me help with your tile and stone cleaning enquiries for home or workplace.

 Mike Lyons (Cardiff Stone Care)

-By this I mean that the travertine stone has filler in the weaker parts of the stone, these can appear part of the pattern but are in fact ‘hole fillers’ in the production process.
+By doing this and because some travertine often has "fillers" in the weaker parts to manufacture the stone, which can appear as part of the pattern but are in fact ‘hole fillers’ in the production process.

 Travertine has a milky brown/beige appearance and comes in various sizes, some stone with very square edges through to tumbled which gives a softer worn edge.